 The Meadows Tent is located at 11,200 ft. in Richmond Basin off the Imogene Pass jeep trail between Ouray and Telluride, Colorado.
 Situated in a gorgeous meadow, the 16x24 tent is pitched on a deck May through October and outfitted with bunks, a table, LED lanterns which can also charge devices, chairs and a wood burning stove.
 Bring your own bedding.
 Hike, bike or off road ready, high clearance 4WD in from Camp Bird.
-We charge $60/person/night, $25/dog/stay and chef/owner caters breakfast and dinner at your convenience.
+I charge $75/person/night, $25/dog/stay and chef/owner caters breakfast and dinner at your convenience.
 All dietary needs can be accommodated.

 - Check in: After 12PM

 - On arrival: Meet and greet

 Natural features you'll find at Imogene Pass Catered Glamping in Colorado.

 If you stayed here and have some insider info for us, let us know!

 Most people don't camp at 11,000 feet for comfort, but at Richmond Basin, you get the best of both worlds.
 A tent that can sleep 8 with a wood stove to keep you warm once the sun sets, catered meals delivered right to the tent, and endless trails to wander around no matter what the season.
 This place has all the comforts of home, and all the views you could ever dream up.
 Situated in the Richmond Basin next to the famed Imogen Pass, you have easy access to the Richmond Trail and as many saddles and peaks as your heart desires.
 Nothing beats a warm meal at the end of a day exploring where not many others have.
 Accessible by high clearance experienced 4x4, or by simply hiking, Richmond Basin Retreat is everything you've ever wanted at 11,000 feet, and more.